ONSdigital/census-rm-dev-tools/README.md

 popd
 ```
 The first thing this does is attempt to clone our terraform repo.
 You will be prompted for your github username and password.
 Enter your username as normal but paste the access token in the place of the password.
 It then installs `tfenv` and `helm v2` plus the tillerless plugin.
-The first time you run any terraform commands, `tfenv` should automatically install and use the required `terraform cli` version.
+The first time you run any of the terraform scripts, `tfenv` should automatically install and use the required `terraform cli` version.

 #### Checking out a terraform release
 If you need to run terraform at a tagged version run